Elections in Portugal: European Parliament elections

+Election results 1987–2024

+Parties are listed from left-wing to right-wing.

 Referendums

 The Constitution of Portugal defines referendum in Article 115.
 The referendum is called by the President of Portugal, on a proposal submitted by the Assembly or the Government.
 The President can refuse a proposal for referendum submitted to him by the Assembly or the Government if it is found to be unconstitutional or illegal.
 Referendums are binding if turnout is higher than 50% of registered voters.

 Citizens of Portugal have the right to submit to the Assembly an initiative for a referendum.

 The referendum can be held only on "important issues concerning the national interest which the Assembly of the Republic or the Government must decide by approving an international convention or passing a legislative act" (paragraph 3).
 The referendum cannot be held on amendments to the Constitution, budget, taxes, finances and competences of the Assembly, except when issue is the object of an international convention, except when the international convention concerns peace or the rectification of borders.

 There have been four nationwide referendums in the History of Portugal: